September 25th

 Meaning of the subhAShita:

-Always crooked, always angry, always expecting veneration - established eternally in the 'kanyā-rāśi' (sun sign Virgo or a daughter), the son-in-law is the tenth planet.
+Always crooked, always angry, always expecting veneration—established eternally in the 'kanyā-rāśi' (sun sign Virgo or daughter), the son-in-law is the tenth planet.

 Commentary:

 It is a norm among some that a son-in-law should be given special care and treatment by the parents of the girl.
-Such a son-in-law is known to be ever angry and always finding faults with anything that his in-laws do.
+Such a son-in-law is known to be constantly angry and always finding faults with anything his in-laws do.
 The parents of the girl are constantly anxious about providing the best possible care and attention to their son-in-law.
 If not, their daughter will suffer the brunt of his displeasure!
-They are weary of tending to him all the time.
+They are weary from tending to him all the time.

 Astrology uses sun signs and planet positions to predict a person's predispositions, present and future outcomes, etc. A planet sitting in the wrong sun sign of a person continually poses hardships to him/her for a very long time!
 This seems to be a verse emerging out of the plight of parents who have given their daughter in marriage to a very demanding man.
 There are only nine planets in astrology.
-These parents are expressing their sorrow satirically, naming the son-in-law to be the 'tenth planet' sitting in the 'kanyā-rāśi' (the word 'kanyā' is the name of the zodiac sign 'Virgo' and also means 'daughter') and causing grief eternally!
+These parents are expressing their sorrow satirically, naming the son-in-law to be the 'tenth planet' sitting in the 'kanyā-rāśi' (the word 'kanyā' means the zodiac sign 'Virgo' as well as 'daughter') and causing grief eternally!

-Pray no parent feels this kind of pain and no son-in-law earns this kind of name!
+Pray no parent feels this sort of pain and no son-in-law earns this kind of name!

 pada vigrahaH: